RRFayad/ai-for-devs/notes.md

     - Consider the last changes, may be usefiul fpor exampe qhen ccreating an util functions - so it can suggest the import and implementation

 - So, the key point is to be aware that those settings exist, and check them sometimes, as they get updated frequently

+## Code Actions (Good for asking for review / refactoring)

+- Select the code, and the AI sparks will appear **Easy way to ask for a review**

+## Sidebar for more complex tasks

+- Side bar chat for answers besides simply code
+  - Also consider the buttons options (apply, compare, etc)